Today’s guide will be about how to select multiple cells in Excel (adjacent or non-adjacent) using the mouse click, Shift, and Control key.

 How to select cells with the Ctrl key

-What if you want to select multiple cells without conjunction.
+What if you want to select multiple cells without a conjunction?
 Let us talk a bit about the role of the ‘Ctrl key!
 With its help, it’s easy to select or deselect multiple cells that are not connected.

-To apply this multiple selection, follow the steps below:
+To apply this multiple selections, follow the steps below:

 - Select the cell